WordPress/gutenberg/packages/components/src/dropdown-menu/README.md

 #### className

-A class name to apply to the dropdown wrapper element.
+A class name to apply to the dropdown menu's toggle element wrapper.

+- Type: `String`
+- Required: No

+#### contentClassName

+If you want to target the dropdown menu's popover for styling purposes, you need to provide a `contentClassName` because it's not being rendered as a children of the container node.

 - Type: `String`
 - Required: No